 Sectional Sofa – by the piece – reclining unit – $12-$15; seat section – $10; sleeper section – $20

 Mattress – king or queen, $20; full or twin, $10; Box Springs – $5

 Toilet – $8

 Construction and Demolition Waste – Price determined by volume or weight; currently 15¢/lb.

-(Cash or checks may be used for construction and demolition waste and bulky waste.)
+(Cash or local checks may be used for construction and demolition waste and bulky waste.)